ebelair/CSG15-DB/README.md

 ## Installation

-The competition takes place in a UNIX environment with a local instance of PostgreSQL, on which a copy of the [MusicBrainz](http://musicbrainz.org/) database can be found.
+The competition takes place in a UNIX environment with a local instance of PostgreSQL, on which a copy of the [MusicBrainz](http://musicbrainz.org/) database can be found (see [documentation](http://musicbrainz.org/doc/MusicBrainz_Database)).

 To replicate the environment, you only need to follow the steps indicated here: